CravingCrates/AnkiCollab-Plugin/getting_started_maintainer.md

     - [Content Changes](#content-changes)
   - [Credits](#credits)

-Maintainers are the one's keeping AnkiCollab decks healthy, accurate, and updated.
-When subscribers suggest changes, maintainers approve or reject them.
+Maintainers are the ones keeping AnkiCollab decks healthy, accurate, and updated.
+When subscribers suggest changes, maintainers approve or deny them.

 ## Publishing a Deck